-People always ask me how to answer “What are your biggest weaknesses?” in a job interview—it’s one of the most common interview questions, after all—and the truth is that the answer will differ from person to person.
-As long as you prepare and show what you’ve learned or how you’re working to improve your weak area(s), you’ll answer the question well and show potential employers how your self awareness adds to your value as a candidate.
+People always ask me how to answer “What’s your biggest weakness?” in a job interview—it’s one of the most common interview questions, after all—and the truth is that the answer will differ from person to person.
+As long as you prepare and show what you’ve learned or how you’re working to improve your weak area(s), you’ll answer the question well and show potential employers how your self-awareness adds to your value as a candidate.

-Michele Lando is a certified professional resume writer, personal branding expert, and founder of Write Styles.
-She has a passion for helping others present the best version of themselves both on paper and in person, and works to polish individuals' application package and personal style.
-Aiming to help create a perfect personal branding package, Write Styles provides resources to enhance your resume, professional appearance, and boost your confidence.
+About the Author: Michele Lando is a certified professional résumé writer, personal branding expert, and founder of Write Styles.
+She has a passion for helping others present the best version of themselves both on paper and in person, and works to polish individuals’ application package and personal style.
+Aiming to help create a perfect personal branding package, Write Styles provides resources to enhance your résumé, professional appearance, and boost your confidence.
 Michele strives to help others gain the confidence to put their best foot forward in a personal and professional light.

 Love this story?
 Pin the below graphic to your Pinterest board.